 In the next blogpost, I shall be posting details about a new hot water bottle cover in two different sizes: Joules and Joulietta.
 These are worked using a lovely soft, textural stitch called Barley Corn.
 This traps the air well so is great at keeping the bottle warm for ages.
 Joules fits a regular-sized hot water bottle and Joulietta is for a mini-size bottle - perfect when travelling or for a child's bed.

 Both are quick to work so you won't have long to wait until you can have a new cozy hot water bottle to hug!
-The pattern is available for instant download from my website and also from Craftsy, Etsy and Ravelry.
+The pattern is available for instant download from my pattern store.

 You don't need a lot of yarn for each cover - about 60gm of worsted weight yarn for the mini size cover and 100gm for the larger one.
 I used Knit Picks Wool of the Andes but any similar yarn would work fine.
 You might already have just what you need in your yarn stash!